stanislav-chekmenev/debugging-dl-models/README.md

 - Create a new project and a virtual environment for it:
 	- Start VS Code and choose the `project` directory as the root directory for the VS code project.
-	- Create amd activate a new virtual environment with **python 3.10** Feel free to use any virtual environment of your choice.
+	- Create and activate a new virtual environment with **python 3.10**.
+Feel free to use any virtual environment of your choice.
 I prefer `python3-venv` for its simplicity.
-It also works good with Linux. :
+It also works good with Linux:

 		Conda:
 		```bash